Barbara Lorsheyd: Junior

 In September 2008, Lorsheyd was one of four ADO Den Haag players called up to the Netherlands women's national under-19 football team for a 2009 UEFA Women's Under-19 Championship qualifying round in Lithuania.
 She made a total of five appearances at under-19 level.

-Lorsheyd was named to the newly-formed Netherlands women's national under-23 football team in April 2019, as one of two overage players alongside fellow goalkeeper and former ADO team mate Jennifer Vreugdenhil.
+Lorsheyd was named to the newly-formed Netherlands women's national under-23 football team in April 2019, as one of two overage players alongside fellow goalkeeper and former ADO teammate Jennifer Vreugdenhil.

 Senior

 Coach Roger Reijners called up Lorsheyd to the senior Netherlands national team for the first time in November 2013, as a replacement for Loes Geurts who had an ankle injury.
 She was called up to the national team on numerous subsequent occasions but did not make an official appearance for them.
 She was part of Reijners' 35-player preliminary squad for the 2015 FIFA Women's World Cup in Canada and was also named on stand-by for the 2019 edition in France.

 She was part of the pre-selection for the Dutch team at the 2020 Summer Olympics but not included in the final selection.
 As a relatively rare national team player who was not a full-time professional footballer, Lorsheyd had to make a financial agreement with the Royal Dutch Football Association (KNVB) which allowed her to train full-time in the run up to the tournament.

-While training for the tournament in Japan, Lorsheyd collided with Sherida Spitse and inadvertently inflicted a knee ligament injury which ruled her team mate out of the Olympics.
+While training for the tournament in Japan, Lorsheyd collided with Sherida Spitse and inadvertently inflicted a knee ligament injury which ruled her teammate out of the Olympics.
 Spitse bore no resentment over the incident and the pair sat next to each other at the opening group match, before flying home together.
 Ever since Lorsheyd is still a member of the Netherlands women's national football team.

 In November 2021 Lorsheyd was called up again for a friendly match with Japan, to be staged in her home town of The Hague.
 In eight years with the national team she had still made no appearances, except for one in an unofficial friendly match with Belgium in 2017.
 She played the full match in a 0–0 draw with Japan to win her first official cap.

 On 31 May 2023, Lorsheyd was named as part of the Netherlands provisional squad for the 2023 FIFA Women's World Cup.